 Talking them through the whole process one time is great preparation.
 Having them do it themselves afterward is the way we check for understanding and attention.
 Only make corrections if you see they have trouble remembering certain steps.

-Below is a video from Living Montessori Now and shows a very autonomous little girl following many of the steps and is absolutely adorable.
+Below is a video from Living Montessori Now and shows a very autonomous little girl following all of the steps from above and is absolutely adorable.